 Wireless carrier companies have indicated that until recently, wireless phone service, in general, has been managed using large antennas mounted on towers located on both public and private property.
 Those antennas serve relatively large areas, or “cells” that may include several miles.
 According to wireless carriers, existing cell sites are already becoming congested, and installing more cell towers covering large areas will not keep up with projected demand for high-speed wireless data.
 To meet demands for wireless data, carriers have begun using new lower-powered antenna technology to “offload” data traffic from the larger cell towers.
 Each of these smaller antennas serves a much smaller area (1-2 blocks) but with much higher data volumes.
 This type of wireless infrastructure is referred to as “small cell.”

 The city has developed regulations to provide for architectural compatibility of small cell facilities, including using the same colors for poles as others in the area, camouflaging equipment where possible, and prohibiting ground-mounted cabinets.

 Generally, existing poles do not have the structural capacity to handle the weight of the small cell equipment.
 The size of existing poles also does not allow for the camouflaging of the equipment within the pole so additional cabinets would be strapped to the pole.
 The city’s current regulations provide incentives for the industry to replace existing poles with new ones that can meet both the small cell and other needs.

-The industry's intent for deploying small cell facilities is to improve their reliability and coverage.
+The industry's intent for deploying small cell facilities is to improve its reliability and coverage.
 Each site is usually connected to a specific provider.

-For more information, please contact Edward Stafford, Development Reveiw Manager, at 303-441-4276 or [email protected].
+For more information, please contact Edward Stafford, Development Review Manager, at 303-441-4276 or [email protected].